Can Tiger Wood’s Surgery Help You?Back Pain

 “Today’s technology has so many benefits for patients suffering from spinal problems,” said neurosurgeon, Scott Simon, MD, of Orthopaedic & Neurosurgery Specialists (ONS).
 Dr. Simon was the first in Fairfield and Westchester Counties to perform robotic assisted spinal fusion surgery using the newest state-of-the-art Globus Excelsius GPS robotic system.

 Spinal fusion surgery welds together two or more vertebrae in the spine to reduce motion in the section that causes pain from arthritis, injury, disease, or degeneration.
-Each procedure is slightly different depending on the patient’s individual condition, but typically the surgeon will decompress the nerves and replace a damaged disc (discectomy) with a bone graft and a synthetic cage in order to reestablish a normal level of space between the affected vertebrae and the nerve channels.
-In Tiger Wood’s case, the 5th lumbar vertebra had slid slightly over the sacrum, a condition known as spondylolisthesis, and was corrected by fixating and fusing the 5th lumbar vertebra to the sacrum.
+Each procedure is slightly different depending on the patient’s individual condition.
+But, typically the surgeon will decompress the nerves and replace a damaged disc (discectomy) with a bone graft and a synthetic cage.
+This will help reestablish a normal level of space between the affected vertebrae and the nerve channels.
+In Tiger Wood’s case, the 5th lumbar vertebra had slid slightly over the sacrum.
+This is a condition known as spondylolisthesis.
+It was corrected by fixating and fusing the 5th lumbar vertebra to the sacrum.
 In time, the vertebrae heals into one solid piece.

 Most cervical (neck) fusion cases can be performed on an outpatient basis with patients recovering at home and moving about on the same day.
-Thoracic and lumbar spinal fusions for the mid and lower back usually require a hospital stay of two to four days, depending on the location and complexity of the condition.
+Thoracic and lumbar spinal fusions for the mid and lower back usually require a hospital stay of two to four days.
+However, it depends on the location and complexity of the condition.
 In addition to spinal fusion, a neurosurgeon may also recommend a procedure known as a laminectomy, during which damaged bone or tissue is removed.

 According to Dr. Simon, spinal fusion surgery is only recommended after conservative treatments, such as NSAIDs, physical therapy and injections have failed to provide lasting pain relief.
 Spinal fusion may be used to treat a number of back and neck problems, including: